maninserg/python_scripts/README.md

 - **rename_by_masks.py** - rename files in the current directory by a choiced mask

-- **rename_from_time.py** - add serial numbers to a start of file names by a modification time in the current directory
+- **rename_from_time.py** - add numbers to a start of file names by a modification time in the current directory

 - **rename_to_posix.py** - rename files in the current directory to the posix standart